MENTORS HOME PAGE

 WHEN AM I GOING TO HEAR FROM YOU?
 WHAT ARE MY CHANCES OF BEING ACCEPTED AS A MENTOR?

-Within two weeks after you fill out the application form, we will contact you for an ONLINE interview.
+Within two weeks after you fill out the application form, we will contact you for an ONLINE interview if you are pre-selected.
 Hiring will be based on your qualifications, interview results, and application materials.

 WHAT MATERIALS WILL BE NEEDED TO APPLY?